ijoshsmith/command-line-calculator/README.md

 ## Motivation

 Sure, macOS comes with the built-in Calculator app and `bc` bash program.
 And there are plenty of free online calculators.
 The world doesn't need another way to crunch numbers on their Macs.
-But I didn't let that stop me from solving what I found to be a very interesting problem!
+But I didn't let that stop me from solving a very interesting problem!

 This calculator accepts input like `"1 + 2 * 3 + -(4 - 5)"`, crunches the numbers according to the standard [order of operations](https://en.wikipedia.org/wiki/Order_of_operations), and prints out `8`.
 Creating a simple solution for this problem was a fun, tricky challenge.